mkofdwu/website/src/assets/writeups/tisc23/rubg.md

 ![rubg victory](/rubg-victory.png)

+However, I still didn't get the flag - when I looked back at the chal description I learned that a "flawless victory" is needed to get the flag.
+Through further experimentation, I realised that b, c and d did not have an impact on the grid layout, so it must be only a.
+After some guessing, I realised that a is basically a bitmap for where the ships are positioned, with two numbers corresponding to one row.
+For example, the second row is from `a[3]` and `a[2]`, `2 0 = 01000000 00000000`

-However, I still didn't get the flag.
-Looking back at the chal description, I learned that a "flawless victory" is needed to get the flag.
-I returned to analysing the binary to find out what this might be, and this time, after taking a closer look at the `strings` output, I realised this might be an electron binary.
+Since I still didn't know what b, c and d did, I returned to analysing the binary to find out what this might be, and this time, after taking a closer look at the `strings` output, I realised this might be an electron binary.

 Thus, I extract the files from the appimage using `rubg-1.0.0.AppImage --appimage-extract`, resulting in a squashfs-root folder.
 Then I run `asar extract squashfs-root/resources/app.asar decomp`, which produced the following directory: